codenewinsight/Moonbix/README.md

 * Join Telegram: https://t.me/scriptsharing
 * Moonbix link: https://t.me/Binance_Moonbix_bot/start?startapp=ref_1416732111&startApp=ref_1416732111

-✔️ Auto-play game
+-  Auto-play game
+-  Multi Account
+-  Proxy Support

-✔️ Auto-task code is included but will not be used for now
+-  Auto-task code is included but will not be used for now

 Reduce the wait time by scrolling down to find